gaigutherz/Akkademia/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 You will need a Python 3.7.x installed.
+Our package currently does not work with other versions of python.
 Go to [python's downloads page](<https://www.python.org/downloads/>) and pick an appropriate version.

 If you don't have git installed, install git [here](<https://git-scm.com/downloads>) (Choose the appropriate operating system).